axa-group/bauta.js/docs/developer-experience/readme.md

 ## Decorators

 We use plenty of decorators in bauta.js.
 The main reason for this is to allow the editor to provide dynamic typings.
-But another is because they are useful to glue the code in a logic way[^8].
+But another is because they are useful to glue the code in a logic way (ressembling a bit functional programming).

 Since this is not a tutorial, we will skip how and why they are used in each case.
 You have extensive documentation about decorators [here](../../README.md#decorators).